 Take notice that the following hydroelectric application has been filed with the Commission and is available for public inspection.

 e.
-Name of Project: 1910 Meyers Falls Hydroelectric Plant.
+Name of Project: Great Falls Hydroelectric Project.

 j.
-Deadline for filing motions to intervene and protests, comments, and terms and conditions, recommendations, and prescriptions: 60 days from the issuance date of this notice.
+Deadline for filing motions to intervene and protests, comments, recommendations, terms and conditions, and prescriptions: 60 days from the issuance date of this notice; reply comments are due 105 days from the issuance date of this notice.

 The Commission's Rules of Practice require all intervenors filing documents with the Commission to serve a copy of that document on each person on the official service list for the project.
 Further, if an intervenor files comments or documents with the Commission relating to the merits of an issue that may affect the responsibilities of a particular resource agency, they must also serve a copy of the document on that resource agency.

 m.
-A copy of the application is on file with the Commission and is available for public inspection.
-This filing may also be viewed on the web at http://www.ferc.gov using the “RIMS” link—select “Docket #” and follow the instructions (call 202-208-2222 for assistance).
+A copy of the application is available for review at the Commission in the Public Reference Room or may be viewed on the Commission's website at http://www.ferc.gov using the “eLibrary” link.
+Enter the docket number excluding the last three digits in the docket number field to access the document.
+For assistance, contact FERC Online Support.
 A copy is also available for inspection and reproduction at the address in item h above.

-Anyone may submit comments, a protest or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, 385.211, and 385.214.
-In determining the appropriate action to take, the Commission will consider all protests filed, but only those who file a motion to intervene in accordance with the Commission's Rules may become a party to the proceeding.
-Any comments, protests, or motions to intervene must be received on or before the specified deadline date for the particular application.
+n.
+Anyone may submit comments, a protest, or a motion to intervene in accordance with the requirements of the Commission's Rules of Practice and Procedure, 18 CFR 385.210, .211, and .214.
+In determining the appropriate action to take, the Commission will consider all protests or other comments filed, but only those who file a motion Start Printed Page 65650to intervene in accordance with the Commission's Rules may become a party to the proceeding.
+Any comments, protests, or motions to intervene must be received on or before the specified comment date for the particular application.

 BILLING CODE 6717-01-P